Mequam/zk_notes/sap/ewm/additionalFunctions/processOrientedStorageControl.md

 if it is selected you can have the system reserve that bin to prevent other goods from filling up that space.

+## External Verses Internal Steps

+As a prerequisite, the complete storage process is defined in customizing.

+SAP delivers predefined internal steps.
+These are not changeable and they define the storage process type.
+Examples of internal steps are: loading, unloading, counting, packing, deconsolidation, putaway, and staging.
+The sequence of internal steps is predefined for each incoming or outgoing process or internal movement.

+You can define as many external steps as you want.
+External steps must be assigned to a corresponding internal step.
+The external step can optionally detail the destination storage bin.

+### List Of Internal Steps
+- loading
+- unloading
+- counting
+- packing
+- deconsolidation
+- putaway
+- staging

+---

+## storage process (order?) determination

+The storage process is determined depending on the direction of the warehouse request.
+For inbound movements, the storage process comes directly from the warehouse process type determined in the warehouse request.
+For outbound delivery orders, the storage process is part of the warehouse order creation rule (which is explained in a separate unit).

+You
+can enter process steps to a storage process only in a specific sequence.

+For the putaway process, this is as follows (the list shows the internal process steps):

+1. Unload
+2. Count
+3. Deconsolidation
+4. Quality inspection
+5. Value-added service (VAS)
+6. Putaway

+For the stock removal process, this is as follows:

+- Remove from stock
+- Value-added services (VAS)
+- Pack
+- Stage
+- Load